Restaurants spend anywhere from 3 to 10% of their total operating expense on energy.

 Almost every foodservice operation has a ventilation hood, and hoods represent a significant source of energy usage.
 Ventilation hoods use large fans to draw excess heat, smoke, steam, odors, and flu gasses out of the kitchen.
 They also draw cool air out of a kitchen, and depending on ambient temperatures and the source of make-up air, they can put a significant strain on HVAC systems to maintain indoor temperatures.

 Hoods listed by UL typically require lower exhaust flows than unlisted hoods.
 That means less energy is required operate the ventilation hood and HVAC systems.
-Manufacturers such as CaptiveAire and Accurex manufacture UL approved hoods.
+Manufacturers such as Accurex manufacture UL approved hoods.

 Other Energy Savings Commercial Kitchen Products